People also ask

 What was Aristotle's view on animals?

-How many animals did Aristotle classify?
+How did Aristotle classify the animals?

-Did Aristotle experiment on animals?
+Did Aristotle dissect animals?

 Very extensive genera of animals, into which other subdivisions fall, are the following: one, of birds; one, of fishes; and another, of cetaceans.
 Now all these ...